The "Short Max" is all of Stray's Max Pass except for the Far South. Perfect if you want to do both islands but have slightly less time!

 Leaving Mt Cook we make our way through a landscape made famous in the 'Lord of the Rings' films.
 We make a stop at turquoise Lake Tekapo before heading on to Geraldine, where we will drop off the thrill seekers wanting to raft the top notch Grade 5 white water on the Rangitata River.
 Those not rafting will continue on to Christchurch for a mid-afternoon arrival, giving you time to explore parts of the South Island’s largest city.
 The rafters will rejoin the group at the accommodation in Christchurch this evening.

-Leaving Nelson in the morning, we drive across the famous Marlborough region to the town of Blenheim before reaching Picton.
-For those that choose to hop off in the port town of Picton on the South Island, check out the Queen Charlotte Sound view walk, and enjoy the free fishing gear and mountain bikes at the Picton accommodation.
-Those heading to Wellington will catch the afternoon Bluebridge Ferryacross the Cook Strait (from Picton to Wellington).
+For those heading to the North Island, you have the morning in Picton free to explore.
+You have the opportunity to go swimming with wild dolphins in the scenic Sounds.
+If you’re looking to save some coin, we recommend checking out the Queen Charlotte Sound view walk or taking advantage of the free fishing gear and bikes provided by the accommodation.
+Meet back up with your group at midday to catch the afternoon Bluebridge Ferry across the Cook Strait (from Picton to Wellington).
 The evening in Wellington is free so why not explore this funky town’s nightlife at any of the bars and restaurants along Cuba Street.

 We depart in the early morning.
 This is an express day via Taupo heading back to New Zealand’s largest city Auckland.
 You can hop off anywhere along the way.
 With an early evening arrival, there’s still time to wander the streets of Auckland, visit the waterfront, do some souvenir shopping and hang out in some of Auckland’s lively cafes and bars.
 We hope you had a blast on your Stray adventure!